Drassil/noderouter/docs/README.md

 # Noderouter

-Noderouter is an HTTP/TCP programmable proxy application that can be used as library and a standalone software.
+Noderouter is an HTTP/TCP programmable proxy application that can be used as library and as a standalone software.

 **Features:**